hfour/h4bff/docs/README.md

 </td></tr></table>

 H4BFF aims to offer some of the benefits and drawbacks from both approaches.
-Instead of micro-services, we write plugins that are then added to a single application.

 - Data integrity is easier.
 Multiple h4bff plugins can participate in a single database transaction, and if any of them fails it can signal the entire process to fail.